spylik/cs_challenge/README.md

-This is naive implementation of a challange defined in "CraftingSoftware coding challenge for Erlang Engineer.pdf"
+This is naive implementation of a challenge defined in "CraftingSoftware coding challenge for Erlang Engineer.pdf"

 It contain a simple Erlang HTTP service which works on port 4000 and accept http POST requests with json payload in body.